Texas Senate Bill 140: What It Means for Your Mobile Messaging Campaigns

 • Additional claims for emotional distress

-Customers are also not limited to one lawsuit — they can sue multiple times for repeat violations.
-This means one mistake could lead to ongoing legal issues if it’s not addressed quickly.
+Customers are also not limited to one lawsuit.
+They can sue multiple times for repeat violations, meaning one mistake could lead to ongoing legal issues if it’s not addressed quickly.

 The Texas Senate Bill 140 Compliance Checklist